mycarta/rainbowbot/README.md

 See my notebook [Evaluate and compare colormaps](https://github.com/seg/tutorials/blob/master/1408_Evaluate_and_compare_colormaps/How_to_evaluate_and_compare_colormaps.ipynb) for a background on perceptual colormaps, and in particular part 4 for an example of the perceptual test.

-I started with a quick and dirty Matlab prototype some time ago to test the ideas of sorting  and test of monotonicity, which seemed to work: an image of geophysical data with non perceptual colormap
+I started with a quick and dirty Matlab prototype some time ago to try my ideas on sorting and to try the test of monotonicity, which seemed to work: an image of geophysical data with non perceptual colormap

 ![Jet](https://github.com/mycarta/rainbowbot/blob/master/images4README/rainbow_blues_tight.png)